 At least on a train you don’t pay extra for baggage, but they won’t allow a useful-sized knife or camping gas cans.

 Not being a crusty demon of white water, I’ve never been that bothered about river levels, but a very good website is vigicrues.gouv.fr.
-You will see live measurements for the Tarn recorded at Florac (KM0); Montbrun (KM18) and Millau.
+You will see live measurements for the Tarn recorded at Florac (KM0); Montbrun (KM18), Mostuéjouls (KM65; near Le Rozier) and Millau.
 Generally in mid-summer Florac will read minus something and Montbrun will be between 0.3 and 0.5m.
-Let me tell you, once Montbrun gets towards 0.7m the Tarn is moving along very nicely indeed – up to 8kph is places – but 0.7m is usually a summer storm peak which subsides within a day.
+Let me tell you, once Montbrun gets towards 0.7m the Tarn is moving along very nicely indeed – up to 8kph in places – but 0.7m is usually a summer storm peak which subsides within a day.
 They say anything up to 1m at Montbrun is safe enough; beyond that things can get hairy.

 I found the old 2002 Massif Central book (right) not so helpful this time round.
 Even though I sort of knew what to expect – no outright Niagaras – I would have appreciated better, bigger maps with each bridge, weir, portage and so on clearly marked to help orient myself.
 Also, the descriptions at each end, from Florac to Montbrun (first 18km) and beyond Les Cresses to Millau (last 12km) are either skimpy or now inaccurate, presumably because rental outfits don’t cover these sections of the river.
 On both these stages are rapids you’d really rather know about (see my map below).
-There is a much-awaited new edition out any day now – renamed Best Canoe Trips in the South of France but with a near-identical cover (below right).
+Read my review of the new edition, now renamed Best Canoe Trips in the South of France but with a near-identical cover (below right).